Dimitris-Grn/movies/README.md

 # Movies
-Applicaton which show a list of movies and describe each one.

 This application makes calls in a REST api to fetch movies.
 Is implemented with Kotlin in Android Studio.